Hollister Personal Injury Law Firm Fights for Full Compensation

 Contact an effective personal injury attorney in Hollister and Watsonville, California

 The Grunsky Law Firm PC provides effective, timely and innovative legal representation for injured parties throughout the Central Coast of California.
-If you have sustained a serious injury, call us at 831-740-8881 or contact our office online to schedule a free consultation.
+If you have sustained a serious injury, call us at 831-740-8881 or contact our office online to schedule a consultation.
 Our firm accepts injury cases on a contingency fee basis, so you pay no attorney fees until you recover compensation.